intunehub/Intune-Company-Portal/README.md

 There are three methods to sign in to the Company Portal app:

 * Using your work or school email and password
-* Using certificate-based authentication.
+* Using certificate-based authentication
-* We noticed a sign-in from a new device.
+* We noticed a sign-in from a new device

-For optimal experience, follow the sign-in method recommended or required by your organization.
+For optimal experience, follow the sign-in method recommended or required by your organization

-### Sign in with school or work account

-1. Launch the app and select **Sign In**.